fruitTheory/fruitTheory/README.md

 ### Hi there 👋

-Current project: MOS 6502 Emulator in C | RaspberyyPi Game ❤
+Current project: MOS 6502 Emulator in C  ❤

 Future projects: 8080 emulator | NES with 6502 modified ❤️‍🔥